roop/roop.github.io/_posts/2014-06-27-arrays-in-swift-beta-2.md

 description: "What's the problem with Arrays in Swift (Beta 2), and how do we
               get around it?"
 category: posts
+postscript: "Updated 29/Jun/2014: Appending doesn't always trigger
+             a realloc - it can only potentially do so.
+Added direct links to Github Gists (to be more RSS-reader-friendly)."
 ---

 We know that Arrays in Swift [behave][weird1] [a little][weird2]